Aadesh1106/Diagra/README.md

-# Natural Language to UML Generator 🎨
+# Natural Language to UML Generator

 > Transform natural language into professional UML diagrams using AI

 A powerful web application that automatically generates comprehensive UML diagrams (Class, Sequence, Activity, Use Case) from natural language descriptions using GPT-4 and PlantUML.

-## ✨ Features
+##  Features

-- 🤖 **AI-Powered**: Uses GPT-4 or Google Gemini to understand natural language and generate UML
+-  **AI-Powered**: Uses GPT-4 or Google Gemini to understand natural language and generate UML
-- 🆓 **FREE Option**: Google Gemini offers 1,500 diagrams/day for free!
-- 📊 **Multiple Diagram Types**: Class, Sequence, Activity, Use Case, and more
+-  **Multiple Diagram Types**: Class, Sequence, Activity, Use Case, and more
-- 🔄 **Version Control**: Regenerate and manage multiple versions of diagrams
+-  **Version Control**: Regenerate and manage multiple versions of diagrams
-- 💾 **Persistent Storage**: Save all projects and diagrams to PostgreSQL
+-  **Persistent Storage**: Save all projects and diagrams to PostgreSQL
-- 📥 **Export Options**: Download diagrams as SVG or PlantUML source code
+-  **Export Options**: Download diagrams as SVG or PlantUML source code
-- 🎨 **Modern UI**: Responsive React interface with TailwindCSS
+-  **Modern UI**: Responsive React interface with TailwindCSS
-- 🚀 **Fast Setup**: Docker-based deployment for easy installation
+-  **Fast Setup**: Docker-based deployment for easy installation
-- 💰 **Cost Effective**: Free tier available with Google Gemini
+-  **Cost Effective**: Free tier available with Google Gemini

-## 🚀 Quick Start
+##  Quick Start

 **Want to get started immediately?** → See [QUICKSTART.md](QUICKSTART.md)